nivethaprabhakaran/Intelligent-Modelling-for-thyroid-disorder-diagnosis/README.md

-# Intelligent-Modelling-for-thyroid-disorder-diagnosis
-This repository contains a Streamlit-based web application designed to detect and classify thyroid disorders from medical images.
-The system leverages a Deep Neural Network (DNN) enhanced with a Hybrid Meta-Heuristic optimization approach and Long Short-Term Memory (LSTM) architecture for accurate classification.
+This project presents a Streamlit-based web application for detecting and classifying various thyroid disorders using a deep neural network (DNN) model enhanced by Hybrid Meta-Heuristic algorithms and LSTM techniques.
+It features secure user authentication and an intelligent prediction interface that classifies uploaded medical images and provides spoken and visual feedback.

-Features
+## Features
-User authentication (Sign Up and Login) using SQLite
+🔐 User Authentication (Login & Sign Up) using SQLite

-Secure password storage and account creation interface

-Upload and analysis of thyroid-related medical images

-Classification of six thyroid conditions:
+🧬 Thyroid disorder prediction using a trained DNN + LSTM model

+🖼️ Image preprocessing and segmentation (thresholding)

+🗣️ Text-to-speech feedback for predictions (gTTS)

+📊 Visualization of original and segmented images

+🎨 Custom background and UI styling with embedded media

+🧠 Six-class classification:

 thyroid_cancer